Rossi Residencial

+History

+1990s

-Beginning of operations in the segments aimed at the middle and lower classes.
+The beginning of its operations were aimed at the middle and lower classes.
 It was Rossi's creative response to the housing finance problem that made it difficult for the middle class to buy real estate.
-About 14,166 * units were delivered throughout Brazil. (* until July 2008).
+About 14,166 units were delivered throughout Brazil.
+In 1994, the inauguration of the regional CAMPINAS took place.
+São Paulo's activity then became regional SÃO PAULO.